Kenneth Mejia: Election

 Mejia announced his candidacy for City Controller, a nonpartisan office, in the 2022 Los Angeles elections.
 It has been historically uncommon for the city controller to have extensive accounting experience; Mejia claims the office has never been held by a CPA.
-He was the only city candidate in 2022 position to have received ballot access through signatures alone.
-During his candidacy, Mejia drew attention to LA fire department employees receiving more than half a million dollars a year, the use of about half of the city's funds from the American Rescue Plan on the LA police department, and the amount of police funding in the budget proposed in 2022 by Mayor Eric Garcetti.
+He was the only city candidate in 2022 to receive ballot access through signatures alone.
+During his candidacy, Mejia drew attention to Los Angeles Fire Department employees receiving more than half a million dollars a year, the use of about half of the city's funds from the American Rescue Plan on the Los Angeles Police Department, and the amount of police funding in the budget proposed in 2022 by Mayor Eric Garcetti.

-Mejia published interactive online maps of affordable housing, LAPD traffic stops, parking tickets, and where LA municipal employees live.
-He's also published a database of the Los Angeles City Payroll using numbers from the outgoing City Controller's website.

-Mejia's past tweets criticizing Joe Biden generated controversy during the race.

 On June 7, 2022, Mejia took first place in the primary for LA City Controller, with over 230,163 votes.
 He obtained 42.75% of the vote, while opponents Paul Koretz and Stephanie Clements obtained 23.83% and 16.01%.
-On November 8, 2022, Mejia won the general election with 62% of the vote, defeating Koretz.
+On November 8, 2022, Mejia won the general election in a landslide with 62% of the vote, defeating Koretz.

 Tenure

 Mejia appointed Rick Cole to serve as his Chief Deputy Controller and Sergio Perez to serve as Chief of Accountability and Oversight.
-Cole is an Urban Studies Professor and was the former mayor of Pasadena and deputy mayor for Los Angeles.
+Cole is an Urban Studies professor and was the former mayor of Pasadena and deputy mayor for Los Angeles.
 Sergio Perez left his position as the Los Angeles Department of Water and Power's Inspector General to serve.